Infinitz-1973/Cpanel-Glass-Theme/README.md

 1.Download the Repo and Go to Icons folder Unzip the .zip File.

-2.Now Compress The Repo to .tar.gz or Download from Here : https://infinitz.eu.org/downloads/glass.tar.gz
+2.Now Compress The Repo to .tar.gz

 3.Now Go to your whm UnderCpanel>Customization>Customize style>Upload a style